Silent Retreat

 The Lodge

-Guests in the Hickory and Sycamore bedrooms (up to 6 total) share one bathroom.
+Hickory & Sycamore rooms (up to 6 guests) share one bathroom

 -